Viktor Bout: Prisoner exchange

 In June 2020, a Reuters article highlighted that following the charging of U.S. Marine Corps veteran Paul Whelan, Moscow was exploring the possibility of a prisoner swap exchanging Whelan for Bout and a pilot named Konstantin Yaroshenko.
 Yaroshenko was released in exchange for U.S. Marine Corps veteran Trevor Reed in April 2022.

 In May 2022, a Forbes article claimed the Biden administration had offered Bout in exchange for the release of Women's National Basketball Association player Brittney Griner.
 Griner had been detained by customs officers in Sheremetyevo International Airport for being in possession of drugs illegal in Russia, for which she faced 5–10 years in prison.
 In July 2022, the proposal got further support from President Joe Biden.
 On 27 July, U.S. Secretary of State Antony Blinken said that the United States had made a "substantial offer" to Russia to release Griner and Paul Whelan, another American who had been convicted of spy activities in Russia, but declined to say what the United States was offering.
 On the same day, CNN reported that the U.S. had offered to exchange Bout for both Griner and Whelan.

 Bout was released back to Russia on 8 December 2022.
+Once confirmation came on that the prisoner exchange excluded Whelan, CNN interviewed him.
+Whelan expressed his frustration that more has not been done to secure his release in the exclusive CNN interview.

-Once confirmation came on that the prisoner exchange excluded Whelan, Biden said, "While we have not yet succeeded in securing Paul's release, we have not given up; we will not give up."
+Whelan continued and said he was happy that Griner was released, but told CNN, "I am greatly disappointed that more has not been done to secure my release, especially as the four year anniversary of my arrest is coming up."
+Biden said, "While we have not yet succeeded in securing Paul's release, we have not given up; we will not give up."
+Whelan would later be released as a part of a 26-person prisoner exchange on August 1, 2024.